5 Interior Paint Colors Trending for 2026 To Create A Stunning Space

 • Cabinetry or built-ins for a bold, high-end touch

 Pro Tip: Pair jewel tones with natural wood, soft neutrals, or minimalist decor to balance richness with restraint.
 Jewel tones can also create a warm and inviting commercial space.
-Explore our commercial painting services to see how we bring color into workspaces.

 4. Fresh and Playful: Soft Whites

-Soft whites are having a major moment in 2025.
+Soft whites are having a major moment in 2026.
 And no, we’re not talking about cold, sterile shades.
 Today’s whites are warm, creamy, and full of depth, making them the perfect choice for creating a calming, elevated space.

 These tones work beautifully on their own or as a quiet backdrop to bolder accents.
 They bring light into a room without feeling stark, and they pair effortlessly with both warm wood tones and cool metals.